chrisfosterelli/invest-timer/README.md

 Invest Timer
 ============

-It is often mentioned that, when using ETF's for a couch potato strategy, it is better to contribute infrequent lump sums instead of small monthly payments, primarily due to the fees associated with purchases of ETF's.
+It is often mentioned that, when using ETF's for a passive investing strategy, it is better to contribute infrequent lump sums instead of small monthly payments, primarily due to the fees associated with purchases of ETF's.
 Most brokerages charge between $5-$35, so if you are only contributing small monthly amounts the charge is eating away at a large portion of that.

 However, on the other hand every month you wait is investment return you are not receiving.
 I couldn't find any concrete info on what amounts or with what